IEntin/ClientServer/README.md

 =======
 ### Linux Client-Server
-Transport layer based on named pipes.\
+Using bidirectional named pipes.\
 Lockless.
 Processing batches of requests  without locking.\
 Business logic, tasks multithreading, and transport layer are completely decoupled.\
 Memory pooling.
 Business logic, compression and most of fifo are not allocating.\
-Business logic here is a coding challenge I once worked on.\
+Business logic here is an example of financial calculations.\
 It can be replaced with any other batch processing from a different field, not necessarily financial.